Academic Catalog

 Lecture: 3, Lab 2, Other 0

-EE-421 Energy Storage Sys w/ EV App 4 Credits
+EE-421 Energy Storage Systems with EV Applications 4 Credits

-The purpose of this course is to introduce the basics of energy storage systems.
-We will look at several competing energy storage concepts and management systems.
-The emphasis is on rechargeable Li-ion batteries for EV applications.
-The course will focus on the fundamentals of Li-ion batteries with respect to the physical principles of operation, design, manufacturing, modeling and state estimation.
-Students are required to complete research projects and independent review of research topics with approval of the instructor.
+This course introduces the basics of energy storage systems.
+Several competing energy storage concepts and management systems will be considered with emphasis on rechargeable Li-ion batteries for EV applications.
+The course will focus on the fundamentals of Li-ion batteries with respect to the physical principles of operation, design, modeling and state estimation, as well as battery management systems.

 Lecture: 4, Lab 0, Other 0